 Department of Special Education

-The special education program at Shippensburg University is working to meet the needs of a changing society.
-The program, an integral part of the Department of Teacher Education, has been designed to conform to the Special Education Standards of the Pennsylvania Department of Education, and to the standards and regulations for graduate education at Shippensburg University, National Council for the Accreditation of Teacher Education (NCATE), and the Council for Exceptional Children (CEC).
+The Special Education Program at Shippensburg University continually evolves to meet the needs of a changing society.
+The program, an integral part of the Department of Teacher Education, has been designed to conform to the Special Education Standards of the Pennsylvania Department of Education, the standards and regulations for Graduate Studies at Shippensburg University, the National Council for the Accreditation of Teacher Education (NCATE) and the Council for Exceptional Children (CEC).

-The Special Education Program focuses its resources on the preparation of professional practitioners who are knowledgeable in the fields of child and adolescent development, cognitive, educational, and behavioral needs of students with disabilities.
-We also include intensive instruction on teacher-directed instruction, active academic responding, contingent reinforcement, and adapted instruction and strategy training.
+The Special Education Program focuses its resources on the preparation of professional practitioners who are knowledgeable in the fields of child and adolescent development as well as the cognitive, educational, and behavioral needs of students with disabilities.
+We also include intensive instruction on teacher-directed instruction, active academic responding, contingent reinforcement, adapted instruction and strategy training.
 We firmly believe the needs of students with disabilities are best understood from the life span perspective on their development.
 Professionals must also be aware and knowledgeable regarding the impact of the actions of social and political institutions on the development of students with disabilities.

 The special education program is designed to reflect the current knowledge base, including existing and envisioned practices in educational institutions, and clearly delineated models.
 Curricular coherence is strengthened through faculty study and dialogue on purpose, course content, and intended student-learning outcomes.
 The program also uses procedures and problem-solving techniques indicative of the reflective educator model.